 1) Open the board’s Share menu.

-2) Choose Can edit in the drop-down menu of Public link to board option.
-Set a password if you would like the board to be accessible for users with password only.
+2) Choose Can edit in the drop-down menu of Anyone with the link option.
+Set a password if you need to additionally protect your board content.

 - Change board name

 - Access any boards except for the board(s) shared with them via a public link